 Another variant of this Archimedean solid may be created by removing two pentagonal cupolas, exposing decagons on opposite sides of the figure.
 This solid, J80, is called the parabidiminished rhombicosidodecahedron.

 Two J76s and one J80 can then be joined together, at their decagonal faces, to form this: the triple rhombicosidodecahedron.

-I made this using Stella 4d, which you can try for free at http://www.software3d.com/Stella.php.
+I made these using Stella 4d, a program you can try for free at this website.

 To make this cluster, start with a cuboctahedron, then augment each of its square faces with rhombicosidodecahedra.
 Although the cuboctahedron has cuboctahedral symmetry, this cluster does not — rather, it has tetrahedral symmetry.
 I created this using Stella 4d, which is available here.